zxcvbnius/slate/source/index.md

 }
 </aside>

-Note that you have to modify the whole meta as whole; you cannot just update individual keys.
+Note that you have to modify the whole meta as whole; you cannot only update individual keys.

 ## Updating Chat Room White List